cvat-ai/cvat/site/content/en/docs/manual/basics/3d-object-annotation.md

    select the label from the drop-down list > **Track**.

 2. The cursor will be followed by a cuboid.
-   Place the cuboid on the 3D object.
+   Place the cuboid on the 3D scene.

 3. Use projections to adjust the cuboid.
    Click and hold the left mouse button to edit the label shape on the projection.